iq-motion-control/iq-module-communication-doc/docs/langs/python.rst

 A Base Module is a module that contains all the essentials clients needed to interact with a motor.
-It does not have any control modules so it's a blank slate.
+It does not have any control modules so consider it a blank slate.

 To start with a base module and add clients on top, create a folder that holds all of your custom client